How to Adjust to Living With Elderly Parents

 Turning Two Households Into One?
 Truehold Can Help

-Welcoming your parents to your home—or moving in with them—can bring joy.
+Welcoming your parents to your home –– or moving in with them –– can bring tremendous joy.
 It provides the opportunity to have more time with your loved one and strengthen your relationship.
+And being a caregiver gives you an opportunity to express your deep appreciation by providing support when they need you most.
 But it can also come with a significant amount of stress, a seemingly endless to-do list, and additional financial costs of caring for elderly parents

-Fortunately, Truehold's sale-leaseback can help.
-Instead of cleaning, repairing, and staging a home for a traditional sale—and rushing to meet buyers’ and agents’ timelines—you can quickly close on a sale that allows your family to remain in the home as a renter for however long is needed.
+Fortunately, Truehold's sell and stay transaction can help.
+Instead of cleaning, repairing, and staging a home for a traditional sale –– and rushing to meet buyers’ and agents’ timelines –– you can quickly close on a sale that allows your family to remain in the home as a renter.

 Sources: